 What is Azure Data Factory?

-If you want a deeper dive into Azure Data Factory, when to use it, and all of its capabilities, I highly recommend you start by reading the introductory post from Microsoft.
-The rest of this post will assume readers have some familiarity with cloud ecosystems and will primarily focus on Azure Data Factory’s dynamic capabilities and the benefits these capabilities add for cloud and data engineers.
+If you would like to dive deeper into Azure Data Factory, when to use it, and all of its capabilities, be sure to review the introductory post from Microsoft.
+The rest of this post will assume readers have some familiarity with cloud ecosystems and will focus on Azure Data Factory’s dynamic capabilities and the benefits they bring to cloud and data engineers.

 Parameterization in Azure Data Services and Its Benefits

-In 2018, Microsoft released Azure Data Factory v2, and with this release, there were many notable changes to ADF.
-You can read about all of the changes from this release by Microsoft here.
-In this blog, we will primarily focus on exploring the ability to now create parameterized data pipelines within Azure Data Factory.
+In 2018, Microsoft released Azure Data Factory v2, in which many notable changes to ADF were noted.
+While you may learn more about these updates in this release by Microsoft, in this blog we will explore the new ability to create parameterized data pipelines within Azure Data Factory.

 Parameterization is such a notable addition to ADF because it can save a tremendous amount of time and allow for a much more flexible Extract, Transform, Load (ETL) solution, which will dramatically reduce the cost of solution maintenance and speed up the implementation of new features into existing pipelines.
 These gains are because parameterization minimizes the amount of hard coding and increases the number of reusable objects and processes in a solution.

 To get a general grasp of how parameterization is done and how it can maximize efficiency within an ADF pipeline, let’s take a look at some typical ADF architecture diagrams when using a pipeline without parameterization, and then compare them to a couple of architecture diagrams that increasingly use this added functionality.

 The diagram above is a simple example of an Azure Data Factory pipeline.
 In this example, we want to move a single CSV file from blob storage into a table stored in an SQL server database.
 This activity is done through an Azure Data Factory pipeline.
 ADF pipelines consist of several parts and typically consist of linked services, datasets and activities.